Is It Possible to Get a Traffic Ticket Lowered?

-A Helpful Guide on How to Determine and Understand How a Traffic Ticket Charge May Be Reduced
+A Helpful Guide For How to Determine and Understand When Negotiating a Plea Deal Is An Appropriate Solution

 - To charge the driver with the offence that is easiest for the Prosecutor to prove; and

-For example, in a typical and common rear-end accident, the vehicle struck from behind is almost always without fault (generally, unless backing up or purposely slamming the brakes to cause an accident).
-In these situations, the driver operating the vehicle that rear-ended the vehicle in front is routinely charged with careless driving contrary to s.130 of the Highway Traffic Act; however, the offence of careless driving is actually a very serious charge, especially for what is often a relatively minor situation such as a slight bump.
-Unfortunately, in this situation, and by definition, careless driving is usually the most fitting offence within the Highway Traffic Act that the police officer can charge.
-It is necessary to keep in mind that the police officer has a public duty to ensure that the 'at-fault' driver is subsequently proven 'at-fault' if necessary - and not just by the Prosecutor but also in a civil law court if, for possibilities that the police officer is unable to foresee, liability litigation arises in the future.
-However, in these situations, the Prosecutor will often 'deal' and allow driver charged with the serious offence of careless driving to plea down to the s.158(1) minor offence of Following to Close.
+As an example, in a typical and common rear-end accident, the vehicle struck from behind is almost always without fault (generally, unless backing up or purposely slamming the brakes to cause an accident).
+In these situations, the driver operating the vehicle that rear-ended the vehicle in front is routinely charged with Careless Driving contrary to section 130 of the Highway Traffic Act, R.S.O.
+1990, c.
+H.8 however, the offence of Careless Driving is actually a very serious charge for what is often a relatively minor situation such as a slight bumper bump.
+Unfortunately, in this situation and by definition, careless driving is usually the most fitting offence within the Highway Traffic Act that the police officer can charge.
+It is necessary to keep in mind that the police officer has a public duty to ensure that the driver who caused the accident can be subsequently proven as the at-fault driver, if necessary; and beyond just proven as the at-fault driver in traffic court but also in civil court if, for possibilities that the police officer is unable to foresee at the accident scene, a civil liability claim arises.
+However, in these situations, the Prosecutor may plea deal and allow driver charged with the serious offence of Careless Driving to plea down to the section 158 minor offence of Following Too Close.

-Some people might ask why the police officer charges the careless driving in the first place rather than placing a charge for Follow to Close in the beginning.
+Some people might ask why the police officer charges the Careless Driving in the first place rather than placing a charge for Follow to Close in the beginning.
 As above, by placing the serious charge at the scene, the Prosecutor is better positioned to obtain a plea to the lesser charge.
-Additionally, sometimes the police officer will consider the difference in definition between the two charges and will choose the 'careless' in knowing that careless driving is defined somewhat vaguely, and is therefore sometime easier to prove in court.
+Additionally, sometimes the police officer will consider the difference in definition between the two charges and will choose the Careless Driving charge in knowing that the Careless Driving charge is defined somewhat vaguely, and is therefore sometime easier to prove in court.